-Disk partitions are created while installing Windows or by OEM manufacture, after running the server for a period of time, system C: drive is getting full.
-In that case, is it possible to change partition size without losing data or starting over?
+In most of Windows servers, system C: drive is getting full after running the server for a period of time.
+When it happens, many people ask whether it's possible to change partition size without losing data or starting over?
 The answer is yes.
-With disk partition tools, you can increase partition size of C drive with free space in other partitions.
-In this article, I'll show you how to change and increase partition size in Windows Server 2019 with its built-in tool and third party software.
+With safe disk partition tools, you can increase partition size of C drive with free space in other partitions.
+In this article, I'll show you how to adjust/increase partition size in Windows Server 2019 with its native tool and safe partition software.

 Change partition size with Server 2019 Disk Management

-There are many choices in the market, but you'd better back up first and run the safest tool, because there's potential system damage and data loss risk while resizing disk partitions.
-All parameters of associated disk, partition and files must be modified correctly, all files in the partition that requires shrinking and moving must be moved to new locations.
-Therefore, any software error or hardware issue could cause system/data disaster.
+There are many disk partition software for Windows Server 2019, but you'd better back up first and run the safest tool, because there's potential system damage and data loss risk while resizing disk partitions.
+Because all parameters of associated disk, partition and files must be modified correctly.
+In addition, all files in some partition must be moved to new locations.
+Therefore, any software error or hardware issue could damage system and partition.

-Better than other disk partition software, NIUBI Partition Editor has advanced technologies to protect system and data:
+Better than other disk partition tools, NIUBI Partition Editor has advanced technologies to protect system and data:

-To decrease and increase partition in Windows Server 2019, it is very easy with NIUBI PE, you just need to drag and drop on the disk map.
+To decrease and increase partition size in Server 2019/2022, it is very easy to achieve with NIUBI Partition Editor, you just need to drag and drop on the disk map.

-Download NIUBI Partition Editor, right click the partition that you want to decrease (here is D:) and select "Resize/Move Volume".
+Download NIUBI Partition Editor, right click a NTFS or FAT32 partition (here is D:) and select "Resize/Move Volume".

-How to increase partition size in Windows Server 2019 with NIUBI:
+How to increase partition size in Windows Server 2019 without losing data:

 - Follow Option 1 to shrink D: drive and make Unallocated space on the left.